Freedom-class littoral combat ship: Design

 The ship is a semiplaning steel monohull with an aluminum superstructure.
 It is 377 ft in length, displaces 3,500 metric ton, and can achieve 47 kn.
-The design incorporates a large, reconfigurable seaframe to allow rapidly interchangeable mission modules, a flight deck with integrated helicopter launch, recovery and handling system, and the capability to launch and recover boats (manned and unmanned) from both the stern and side.
+The design incorporates a large, reconfigurable seaframe to allow rapidly interchangeable mission modules, a flight deck with an integrated helicopter launch, recovery, and handling system, and the capability to launch and recover boats (manned and unmanned) from both the stern and side.

 The ship uses a Trigon traversing system to move helicopters in and out of the hangar.
-The ship has two ways to launch and recover various mission packages: a stern ramp and a starboard side door near the waterline.
+The ship has two ways to launch and recover various mission packages - a stern ramp and a starboard side door near the waterline.
 The mission module bay has a three-axis crane for positioning modules or cargo.

 The most serious problems with the Freedom class have been with the electrical systems.

-The fore deck has a modular weapons zone which can be used for a 57 mm gun turret or missile launcher.
-A Rolling Airframe Missile launcher is mounted above the hangar for short-range defense against aircraft and cruise missiles, and .50-caliber gun mounts are provided topside.
+The fore deck has a modular weapons zone that can be used for a 57 mm gun turret or missile launcher.
+A rolling airframe missile launcher is mounted above the hangar for short-range defense against aircraft and cruise missiles, and .50-caliber gun mounts are provided topside.
 The is designed for operations from Freedom-variant ships.

 The core crew is 40 sailors, usually joined by a mission package crew and an aviation detachment for a total crew around 75.
 Automation allows a reduced crew, which greatly reduces operating costs, but workload can still be "gruelling".
 During testing of the class lead, two ship's companies rotated on four-month assignments.

-Four 750-kilowatt Fincantieri Isotta Fraschini diesel generators provide 3 megawatts of electrical power to power the ship systems.
+Four 750-kilowatt Fincantieri Isotta Fraschini diesel generators provide 3 megawatts of electrical power to the ship systems.

 The Congressional Budget Office estimated that fuel would account for only "8 percent to 18 percent" of the total lifecycle costs for the Freedom class.
 Senator Jeff Sessions of Alabama called the report into question and suggested that the Independence class, built in his state, would be more fuel efficient and that less frequent refuelings would affect military operations beyond the cost of fuel.

 In 2012, a Navy cybersecurity team found major deficiencies in Lockheed's Total Ship Computing Environment, which controls the entire ship to reduce crewing requirements.

 Survivability has been a criticism of both the Freedom and Independence classes, rated at level one by the Navy, compared to level two for the guided-missile frigates (FFG) they were designed to replace.
-Lockheed claims the Freedom class is actually more survivable than the FFGs because Navy requirements for various survivability levels have changed since the FFGs were assessed, and because the Freedom class hulls are made of high-strength, low-weight steel that was not previously available.
+Lockheed claims the Freedom class is actually more survivable than the FFGs because Navy requirements for various survivability levels have changed since the FFGs were assessed, and because the Freedom-class hulls are made of high-strength, low-weight steel that was not previously available.